Follow @scope_views

 The 68mm tube ring was standard on the FC-60, the FC-50 and the FC-65; it can also be substituted with a modern one for the FOA-60 (compare photos above).

-Please note: though a ring mount for the 5x25 finder was available for the later FS-60, it doesn't fit these older scopes: the base is too wide, the mounting holes and bolt threads too large.
+Please note: the ring mount to use the 5x25 finder on an FS-60 doesn’t fit these older scopes: the base is too wide, the mounting holes and bolt threads too large.

 Waiting on a fellside for the planets to pop out in the dusk sky, I enjoyed using the FC-60 as a spotter.
 I viewed the brightly-lit power station across the bay; followed planes whizzing across the western sky; examined a farmhouse in the darkening valley below lit weirdly blue by unseen Christmas lights.
 A bright satellite slowly passed to the east and I followed that too.
 Wind turbines turned in silhouette against the sunset horizon.